teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 overridePackageJsonProps(props: PackageJsonProps): EnvTransformer
 ```

 Overrides the default properties added to the `package.json` file of every package generated from components using this environment.
-Learn more about setting package properties [here](/building-with-bit/publishing-components).

 For example: